Table of Contents

-UTVs (Utility Task Vehicles or Utility Terrain Vehicles) and side by sides are the same thing.
-They are often called side by sides because they can seat 2 to 6 people side by side in rows of 2.
+UTVs (Utility Task Vehicles or Utility Terrain Vehicles) and side by sides (SxS) are basically the same thing.
+They are often called side by sides because they can seat 2 people side by side in a single row.

 With the boom of UTVs that hit the power sports world there has been different terminology thrown around for UTVs and each of them basically means the same thing.
 Many people just use the model names, others say UTV, but I find the majority of people say side by side when they are referring to these machines.
 I call them UTVs because not all of them are actually side by sides according to the definition.
 Let’s explore a little bit about the history of the UTV and dive into what each type is and what it is used for.

 I personally like to refer to UTVs as Utility Terrain Vehicles since I have been riding ATVs (All Terrain Vehicles) for so long, that has become my interchangeable term.
-A side by side refers to any number of seats in a UTV that are seated side by side, but are all UTVs side by sides?
-Not in my book.
+But what exactly is a side-by-side?

 UTVs are similar to ATVs but sit on larger frames and have features like roll cages, windshields, steering wheel, and foot pedals like a car.
 UTVs also have seats with seatbelts and can carry passengers and haul items in the bed area.
 If you want to check out more on the differences between a UTV and an ATV, I wrote about it here.